regen-network/regen-ledger/docs/ledger/get-started/README.md

 The following installation instructions include two options, one for installing the `regen` binary with the "stable app configuration" and another with the "experimental app configuration".

-If you are looking to interact with features on [Hambach Testnet](live-networks.md#hambach-testnet) not available on [Regen Mainnet](live-networks.md#regen-mainnet) and [Redwood Testnet](live-networks.md#redwood-testnet), then you will want to use the "experimental app configuration", which means you will need to add the `EXPERIMENTAL` option to the `make install` command.

 ### Prerequisites

 In order to build the `regen` binary from source, you'll need the following: